PredictiveEcology/reproducible/cran-comments.md

 1. There are multiple parts to this note:

     a.
-This submission fixes issues discovered in our recent package update
+This submission fixes issues discovered in our recent package update.

             Maintainer: 'Eliot J B McIntire <eliot.mcintire@canada.ca>'

-            Days since last update: 3
+            Days since last update: 1

     b.
 Some words were flagged as possibly misspelled, but they are false positives.